Flight From the Absolute

 rituals, origins myths, its apostles, its devotees or its initiation

 rites?
-This book will attempt to examine these awkward, somewhat
+This book will attempt to examine these awkward, and somewhat

 taboo, questions and look at the heart of our generation.
 What